Novailoveyou/yt-tm-react-styled-components-crash-course/README.md

+# Styled Components Crash Course & Project

+## About

+This is me following Brad Traversy's [youtube video](https://youtu.be/02zO0hZmwnw)

+Year 2021

+## The following below is the default readme of npx create-react-app

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).